By Joanne Jeffries. Last Updated August 18th 2021. Welcome to our guide that explains how to claim for an accident at work when not an employee.

 - What level of disability or health problems you’ve experienced, or are expected to suffer according to medical prognoses.

-- Emotional trauma caused.
+- Emotional trauma or psychological injuries caused.

 - Whether you’ve experienced disfigurement.